Contrib: Skin Manager

 The Sakai Skin manager comes as source distribution, this distribution needs to be build from within the Sakai source tree.

 This manual assumes that you are familiar with installing, building, and running Sakai.
-You must be familiar with the concepts in the Sakai installation guide, which can be found at:
+You must be familiar with the concepts in the Sakai installation guide, which can be found at the Sakai Release Documentation.

 Of course, you need a Sakai installation to use this Sakai tool.